-- A writ of mandamus is an extraordinary remedy issued by this (5) Court to compel a trial court to perform a duty.3 As a condition precedent to the issuance of the writ, the defendant must demonstrate that: a) he has a clear right to the performance of the duty; b) no other adequate remedy is available; and c) the trial court has arbitrarily failed or refused to perform its duty.4 This Court will not issue a writ of mandamus to compel a trial court to perform a particular judicial function, to decide a matter in a particular way or to dictate the control of its docket.5 - There is no basis for the issuance of a writ of mandamus in this (6) Johnson has failed to demonstrate that the Superior Court has case. arbitrarily failed or refused to perform a duty to which he has a clear right.
-Moreover, this Court will not issue a writ of mandamus to compel the Superior Court to immediately schedule and grant Johnson's various motions.
-Johnson's petition for a writ of mandamus must, therefore, be dismissed.
+- (3) Despite being represented by the Office of the Public Defender, Johnson has filed a number of pro se motions, including a motion to dismiss his counsel and appoint new counsel, a motion to recuse the Superior Court judge assigned to his case, a motion to assign a new prosecutor, a motion to obtain full discovery and motions to reduce bail. - A writ of mandamus is an extraordinary remedy issued by this (4) Court to compel a trial court to perform a duty.3 As a condition precedent to the issuance of the writ, the defendant must demonstrate that: a) he has a clear right to the performance of the duty; b) no other adequate remedy is available; and c) the trial court has arbitrarily failed or refused to perform its duty.4 This Court will not issue a writ of mandamus to compel a trial court to perform a particular judicial function, to decide a matter in a particular way or to dictate the control of its docket.5 - (5) There is no basis for the issuance of a writ of mandamus in this Johnson has failed to demonstrate that the Superior Court has case. arbitrarily failed or refused to perform a duty to which he has a clear right.